sabegg2/sql-challenge/README.md

 <img src="EmployeeSQL/Data_Analysis_Output_Clips/query8.png" width=400>

+Note on Primary and Composite Keys

-I also checked that the primary keys were all unique in the respective tables.
+I checked that the primary keys were all unique in the respective tables.
 The code for this is the [checkunique.ipynb](data/checkunique.ipynb) notebook file in the data folder.
+This allowed me to discover that there emp_no in the dept_emp table is repeated (i.e. some employees in more than one department) so this table requires a composite key using both emp_no and dept_no for a primary key.
+Although the dept_manager table did not have any repeated emp_no and emp_no could be made the primary key, I figure it is possible to have one employee be a manager for more than one department, so I created a composite key with dept_no and emp_no for this table as well.